DanielSan-01/devplatforms-resit/README.md

-with all the files ready to go
+with all the files ready to go we need a build tool like parcell or vite i will use vite in this tutorial

-with this you will need a build tool like parcell or vite to install vite
+to install vite
 ```bash
 npm install vite @vitejs/plugin-react --save-dev